Local Python Development Environment

 If you take a closer look at the image, you’ll see the environment name on the right hand side (in blue).
 That’s automatically added to the terminal line using a zsh theme.
 If you want a lit terminal, see romkatv/powerlevel10k.

-Since we activated a virtual environment, we can run poetry env info
+Since we activated a virtual environment, we can run poetry env info again

 to confirm the setup: